 I acknowledge that I have received this written reprimand.
 My acknowledgment does not mean that I agree with its contents.
-I understand that you will place a copy of this letter in my official personnel file.
-I also acknowledge that I have the right to prepare a written response that you will attach to the original letter of warning.
+I understand that a copy of this letter will be placed in my official personnel file.
+I also acknowledge that I have the right to prepare a written response that will be attached to this original letter of warning and placed in my official personnel file.